Hacking-NASSA-with-HTML/animated_modal_window_2_0/README.md

 Enjoy!

-Use it in Your Own Project for Your Customer, for example in Your Landing Page as a Background Music switcher as I do,
+Feel Free to use it in Your Own Project for Your Customers,

+for example in Your Landing Page as a Background Music switcher as I do,

-or as a Language Switcher(I will do it also), or as a Form Sender and Earn Money 💲💸💰   Give this repo a Star ⭐
+or as a Language Switcher(I will do it also in my resume),

+or as a Form Sender,

+and Earn Money 💲💸💰

+Give this repo a Star ⭐

 See the project on [Github Pages](https://hacking-nassa-with-html.github.io/animated_modal_window_2_0/) .